dessisdakova/mock-api-server/NOTES.md

 - `Encryption with Certificates`: After verifying the server’s certificate, the client generates a random *session key* for encryption.
 It is securely shared with the server using its certificate.
 Subsequent communication between the client and server is encrypted using this session key.
 - `Self-assigned certificates`: Since the mock API server is using self-assigned certificates for HTTPS, we need to download those certificates and pass them as an argument when sending HTTPS requests.
 - `Add HTTPS configuration to Python tests`: The server provides the root and intermediate certificates through endpoints.
 The client (requests library) must use these certificates to validate the server's identity when calling its HTTPS endpoints.
-- `subjectAltName`: This field is used to specify the valid hostnames for the SSL certificate.
-The `<mock-hostname>` placeholder should be replaced with the actual hostname that matches the server.
-I've replaced it with `localhost` to run tests against my local machine and `api-mock` to run tests in tests servoce against the api-mock container.
+- `subjectAltName`: SAN (subject alternative name) is used to specify the domain names and IP addresses that are secured by the certificate.
+In the file `intermediate-openssl.conf`, where `subjectAltName` is set, `<mock-hostname>` placeholder should be replaced with the actual hostname that matches the server.
+I've replaced it with `localhost` to run tests against my local machine and `api-mock` to run tests in tests servoce against the api-mock container (`subjectAltName = DNS:localhost, DNS:api-mock`).
 # Database
 `mock-database` service is created by using already created PostgreSQL image, sets nesseccary values, states and ports and copies the file that populates the database after the continer is started.